 Prior to this offering, all of the stock options we have granted were made pursuant to our 2018 Plan.
-Following this offering, we will grant equity incentive awards under the terms of our 2021 Equity Incentive Plan, or 2021 Plan and our 2021 Employee Stock Purchase Plan, or ESPP.
-The terms of our equity plans are described under the section titled "-Equity Incentive Plans" below.
+Following this offering, we will grant equity incentive awards under the terms of our 2021 Equity Incentive Plan, or 2021 Plan.
+The terms of our equity plans are described under the section titled "- Equity Incentive Plans" below.